probablykasper/cpc/README.md

 - Temperature

 ## Accuracy
-cpc Uses 128-bit Decimal Floating Point (d128) numbers instead of Binary Coded Decimals for better accuracy.
+cpc uses 128-bit Decimal Floating Point (d128) numbers instead of Binary Coded Decimals for better accuracy.
 The result cpc gives will still not always be 100% accurate.
 I would recommend rounding the result to 20 decimals or less.

 ## Performance
 It's pretty fast and scales well.
-In my case, `eval()` usually runs under 0.1ms.
+In my case, it usually runs in under 0.1ms.
 The biggest performance hit is functions like `log()`. `log(12345)` evaluates in 0.12ms, and `log(e)` in 0.25ms.

 To see how fast it is, you can pass the `--debug` flag in CLI, or the `debug` argument to `eval()`.